JuliaGPU/KernelAbstractions.jl/docs/src/quickstart.md

 ## Launching kernel on the host

-You can construct a kernel for a specific backend by calling the kernel function, with the first argument being the device of type `KA.Device`, the second argument being the size of the workgroup and the third argument being a static `ndrange`.
-The second and third arguments are optional.
-After instantiating the kernel, you can launch it by calling the kernel object with these arguments and some keyword arguments configuring the specific launch.
+You can construct a kernel for a specific backend by calling the kernel with `mul2_kernel(CPU(), 16)`.
+The first argument is a device of type `KA.Device`, the second argument being the workgroup size.
+This returns a generated kernel executable that is then executed with the input argument `A` and the additional argument being a static `ndrange`.
 ```julia
 A = ones(1024, 1024)
 ev = mul2_kernel(CPU(), 16)(A, ndrange=size(A))
 wait(ev)
 all(A .== 2.0)
 ```
-`mul_kernel(CPU(), 16)` creates a kernel for the host device `CPU()` with a static workgroup size of `16` and a dynamic `ndrange`.
-This function returns a kernel launched with the inputs and the dynamic `ndrange` as a keyword argument via `kernel(A,ndrange=size(A))`.
-The kernel
-eventually returning an event `ev`.
-All kernels are launched asynchronously.
-Thus, event `ev` specifies the current state of the execution.
+The kernel eventually returns an event `ev`.
+All kernels are launched asynchronously with the event `ev` specifies the current state of the execution.
 The [`wait`] blocks the *host* until the event `ev` has completed on the device.
 This implies that the host will launch no new kernels on any device until the wait returns.
 ## Launching kernel on the device

-To launch the kernel on a CUDA supported GPU we generate the kernel for the device of type `CUDADevice` provided by `CUDAKernels` (see [backends](backends.md)).
+To launch the kernel on a CUDA-supported GPU, we generate the kernel for the device of type `CUDADevice` provided by `CUDAKernels` (see [backends](backends.md)).

 ```julia